Recent cases where shareholders received a capital distribution

 Return on investment

-This meant that the growth shareholders were not benefitting from the sale proceeds.
+This meant that the growth shareholders were not benefiting from the sale proceeds.
 However, they at least received some return on their investment in terms of time committed.
 We were able to act quickly.
 We ensured that the share buy back agreements and supporting documents were signed before the sale of the company.

 Cancellation of shares upon the departure of a director